2011 2010 2009 2008 2007 2006 2005

 All counsel are expected to follow and use the court-designated caption, including the use of initials where appropriate for minors and parents.

-If appointed counsel have a question about whether the caption on older case paperwork is correct or not, it can be checked against the Court's docket online "Parties & Attorneys" entry.
+If appointed counsel have a question about whether the caption on older case paperwork is correct or not, it can be checked against the Court's docket online "Parties & Attorneys" entry (link will open in new window).

 The Fifth District has not changed its policy; it uses full first name + last-name initial for any minor.